remotesensinginfo/rsgislib/doc/python/source/commandlineutilities.rst

 Other
 -----
-* flip - Convert line endings (e.g., Windows to UNIX, UNIX to Mac Classic).
+* flip - Convert line endings (e.g., Windows to UNIX, UNIX to Mac Classic etc.).
 * rsgis-config - developer tool to find the installation paths and build options.